rakeshelamaran98/HacktoberFest2020/README.md

 # About
-✔️This Repository is to curate the resources used by an individual.
+-✔️This Repository is to curate the resources used by an individual.
 It can be in the form of learning material,Links, scripts, projects, algorithms, etc.

-✔️Let's Bring it in One Place
+-✔️Let's Bring it in One Place

-✔️Anyone can contribute in any Domain as you wish.Not find what you are looking?
+-✔️Anyone can contribute in any Domain as you wish.Not find what you are looking?

 - Create a new folder in
    - cd HacktoberFest2020/